-All lighting will be consistent with the standards of Section 704, Section 507.
-Tab A.II.A.8 and Section 23-100 of the Phoenix Zoning Ordinance in addition to the following:
+All lighting will be consistent with the standards of Section 704 and Section 507.
+Tab A.II.A.8 of the Phoenix Zoning Ordinance and Section 23-100 of the Phoenix Code, in addition to the following:

 - 1. Lighting fixtures shall be consistent with and complement the design and character of the primary building. - 2.
 Uniform pedestrian scale lighting shall be used for all on-site lighting at building entrance and exits, and in public assembly and parking areas. - 3.
 Large "flood" type lights shall be avoided. - 4.
-Sidewalk lighting shall be limited to a maximum height of 20 feet
+Sidewalk lighting shall be limited to a maximum height of 20 feet.